Mum (film): Plot

 The story is about Mamta, an 8-year-old school girl, who is struggling with her homework.
-Mamta garners the attention of her strict teacher as she narrates an unwritten essay on Mother, leaving the teacher unvoiced.
-The story is inspired by a real-life incident in Mandsaur district of Madhya Pradesh, where a five-hour-old girl was dumped in a pile of ashes with a 10 kg stone kept on her chest, making sure she dies of the weight.
+Mamta garners the attention of her strict teacher as she narrates an unwritten essay on Mother, leaving the teacher speechless.
+The story is inspired by a real-life incident in Mandsaur district of Madhya Pradesh, where a five-hour-old girl was dumped in a pile of ashes with a 10 kg stone placed on her chest, to ensure she dies of the weight.